ADU Rules in Colorado Springs, CO (2026)

 Permit Timeline

-Colorado Springs ADU Permit Timeline: Colorado Springs Planning and Community Development: plan review typically 4-8 weeks.
-Colorado Springs processes ADU permits through its online portal.
-Construction 4-10 months.
-Apply through the Colorado Springs Planning and Community Development Department online permit portal.
+Colorado Springs ADU Permit Timeline: Administrative approval process required (§7.3.304.E.1.i); timeline not specified in UDC Apply through the Colorado Springs Planning and Community Development Department online permit portal.
 Phone: (719) 385-5905.

 Setback Requirements

-ADU Setback Requirements in Colorado Springs: Front setback: Same as zone standard.
-Side setback: 5 feet.
+ADU Setback Requirements in Colorado Springs: Front setback: Minimum front setback for ADU shall not be greater than the setbacks for the primary dwelling unit.
+Side setback: Minimum side setback for ADU shall not be greater than the setbacks for the primary dwelling unit.
 Rear setback: 5 feet.
 ADUs must meet zone setback standards.
 Minimum 5 ft side and rear setbacks for detached ADUs.
-Colorado HB 24-1175 limits the ability of municipalities to impose setbacks that effectively prohibit ADU construction.
+Colorado HB 24-1152 limits the ability of municipalities to impose setbacks that effectively prohibit ADU construction.
 Colorado Springs City Code Chapter 7.

 Parking Requirements